BookClub Kits for Checkout!

 We Were the Mulvaney's

-Page Forward Saturdays continues on Saturday, November 14, 10 am, and continues on the second Saturday of each month.
-This discussion group focuses on books written by and about Montana authors.
+Page Forward Saturdays continues on Saturday, December 10, 10 am, and continues on the second Saturday of each month.
+This discussion group focuses on books by Montana authors, about Montana, or set in Montana.

 An online guide containing book group meeting dates, upcoming reads and other helpful information.